hieudoanm/micro-saas/README.md

 2. 🧱 [Zod](https://zod.dev/) – A TypeScript-first schema declaration and validation library, ideal for form validation and API contracts.
 3. 🛢️ [Prisma](https://www.prisma.io/) – A modern ORM that simplifies database access with auto-generated, type-safe queries.
 4. 🐘 [PostgreSQL](https://www.postgresql.org/) – A powerful, open-source relational database known for reliability, feature richness, and robust SQL compliance.

+### SaaS

+1. 💳 [Paddle](https://www.paddle.com/) - A complete payments infrastructure for SaaS businesses, handling checkout, subscriptions, taxes, and compliance globally.
+2. ✉️ [Resend](https://resend.com) - A modern email API for developers, making it easy to send, receive, and manage transactional emails with high deliverability and detailed analytics.

 ### DevOps